Student Programming & Raider Entertainment (SPARE)

 Please see the job descriptions below for each of our manager positions.
 Please click the position you are interested in for more information.
 Incumbent positions are marked as appropriate; all others are vacant for the upcoming academic year.

-- Concerts Manager-In-Waiting
+- Concerts Manager

-- Films Manager (Incumbent)
+- Films Manager

 - Promotions Manager

-- Variety Manager-In-Waiting
+- Assistant Variety Manager

-Concerts Manager-In-Waiting
+Concerts Manager

 - Facilitate Concerts Council Meetings;